-To sign up, go to your EaglesEye account and click on "My EaglesEyeAlert" under the "MyCruiser" tab to get a full list of options.
-You can also choose to add severe weather warnings.
-If the National Weather Service issues a severe weather warning, you’ll be automatically notified.
+To sign up, students can go to their EaglesEye account and click on "My EaglesEyeAlert" under the "Dashboard" tab to get a full list of options.
+Students can also choose to add severe weather warnings.
+If the National Weather Service issues a severe weather warning, students be automatically notified.

-EaglesEye Alert messages are used to notify students and employees during emergencies that threaten life, safety, or property and/or severely impacts normal campus/college operations.
-No "spam" will be sent.
+EaglesEye Alert messages are used to notify students and employees during emergencies that threaten life, safety or property and/or severely impacts normal campus/college operations.
+No "SPAM" will be sent.

-Those signing up for emergency alerts will probably only receive two to four messages each year, based on the number of times campus usually closes each year.
-However, if there is a more serious type of campus emergency, numerous messages may be sent in a single day to make sure everyone has the latest information.
-Laramie County Community College also plans to conduct a test message each semester to verify your subscription to this service and to ensure the system is working properly.
+Those signing up for emergency alerts will probably only receive two to four messages each year based on the number of times campus usually closes each year.
+However, if there's a more serious type of campus emergency, numerous messages may be sent in a single day to make sure everyone has the latest information.
+LCCC also plans to conduct a test message each semester to verify a student's subscription to this service and to ensure the system is working properly.

 Will the system work if there is a power failure?

-Should I register my campus phone number?
+Should students register their campus phone number?

 Registering a campus phone (residence hall landlines and office landlines) to receive voice messages is recommended only if students don't monitor their cell phone while they're on campus.
 Tests have revealed that the campus phone system can't handle the hundreds of simultaneous incoming calls that would be required to reach all campus phones.